Kozea/WeasyPrint/docs/install.rst

 Debian 6.0 Squeeze, Ubuntu 10.04 Lucid:
-GDK-PixBuf is part of GTK, which also depends on cairo and Pango.
+GDK-PixBuf is part of GTK+, which also depends on cairo and Pango.

 .. code-block:: sh